 I hope everyone had a wonderful weekend.
 The weather in San Francisco Bay Area for the past week had been cloudy, rainy, and cold.
 It’s fairly unusual that we get any rain at all in June and I can’t wait nice warm summer to arrive.
-I just want to thank everyone for your kind messages past week for our cold, and I can finally say my kids and I are better!
+I just want to thank everyone for your kind messages the past week about our cold, and I can finally say my kids and I are better!
 It took us forever to recover from this bug.

-I’m sorry if I disappoint you today if you stopped by to find Japanese recipe.
-As I mentioned before, from time to time I share non-Japanese recipes though the majority of food I prepare are Japanese.
+I’m sorry if I disappoint you today if you stopped by to find a Japanese recipe.
+As I mentioned before, from time to time I share non-Japanese recipes though the majority of the food I prepare is Japanese.
 If my family liked what I cooked, then the recipe will be added to Just One Cookbook (our family recipe collection) for my future reference.
 I promise I will post a traditional Japanese food on Wednesday!
 The recipe I am sharing today is bouillabaisse.
 It’s not difficult to make but the key to the great flavor is to get good seafood.
-I love the taste of warm tomato based broth infused with saffron, mixed in really good seafood and a glass of white wine and some bread (my mouth is already watering).
+I love the taste of warm tomato-based broth infused with saffron, mixed in really good seafood and a glass of white wine and some bread (my mouth is already watering).

 - ½ cup dry sherry

-- ½ tsp. saffron
+- ½ tsp saffron

-- 3 Tbsp. olive oil
+- 3 Tbsp extra-virgin olive oil

-- 6 garlic cloves, minced
+- 6 cloves garlic (minced)

-- 1 shallots, minced
+- 1 onion (diced)

-- 1 cup fennel bulb, thinly sliced
+- 1 cup fennel bulb (thinly sliced)

-- 1 celery stalk, minced
+- 1 stalk celery (minced)

-- 1 carrot, diced
+- 1 carrot (diced)

-- 2.5 lb seafood mix (your choice of shrimp, clams or mussels, lobsters, scallops, crab meat, squid, etc), defrosted in the fridge for a few hours, if frozen
+- 2.5 lb seafood mix (your choice of shrimp, clams or mussels, lobsters, scallops, crab meat, squid, etc, defrosted in the fridge for a few hours, if frozen)

-- 1 jar fresh oyster
+- 1 jar oyster (10 oz, 283 g)

 - 2 cups clam juice

-- 1 ½ Tbsp. tomato paste
+- 1 ½ Tbsp tomato paste

-- 2 Tbsp. fresh parsley
+- 2 Tbsp parsley (fresh)

-- Freshly ground black pepper
+- freshly ground black pepper

 - In a small bowl, combine saffron and sherry and set aside.

-- Cut vegetables and fish into bite size pieces.
+- Cut vegetables and fish into bite-size pieces.

 - Prepare and clean seafood as necessary.
 Some of the Costco sells a great frozen seafood medley pack and we used it today.
 It saves quite a bit time not having to clean and cut the seafood.